Asymptotically short generalizations of $t$-design curves

 \subsection{Connecting fibers}

-In this subsection, we prove Lemma \ref{lem:connecting}, then apply Lemma \ref{lem:overlap} to prove Theorem \ref{thm:const}.
-To this end, for any finite subset $Y\subset\Bbb{CP}^n$, we consider a minimal spanning tree $\mathcal T_Y$ (which may be constructed using any of a number of simple algorithms \cite{Milkova07}) for the graph with vertices the elements of $Y$ and one edge for each pair $y_1,y_2\in Y$ such that there exists a minimal geodesic between $y_1$ and $y_2$ whose interior is disjoint from $Y$ which we assign a weighting equal to the length of this minimal geodesic measured with respect to the metric
+In this subsection, we prove Proposition \ref{pro:const}.
+For any finite subset $Y\subset\Bbb{CP}^n$, we first consider a minimum spanning tree $\mathcal T_Y$ (which may be constructed using any of a number of simple algorithms \cite{Milkova07}) for the graph with vertices the elements of $Y$ and one edge for each pair $y_1,y_2\in Y$ such that there exists a minimal geodesic between $y_1$ and $y_2$ whose interior is disjoint from $Y$ which we assign a weighting equal to the length of this minimal geodesic measured with respect to the metric